 One of the biggest worries for gardeners in the spring is the threat of fluctuating temperatures that lead to frost that can harm or even kill plants.
 Here’s what you need to know to protect tender plants from frost and seasonal freezing nighttime temperatures.

-- The Best Way to Protect Plants From Frost
+- 10 Highly Effective Ways To Protect Plants From Frost

 Although there are many things to consider when gardening in the spring one of the biggest concerns for gardeners is frost.
 Plummeting nighttime temperatures that freeze the warm spring moisture in the air can cause havoc with plants and harm vulnerable seedlings or even kill them.